solo-io/gloo-docs/gloo/docs/user_guides/concepts/_index.md

 ---
-title: Operator Guide
+title: Concepts
 weight: 4
-description: How to operate Gloo guides
+description: Understanding Gloo
 ---

 The Gloo Operator guides describe different ways of setting up the environment in which Gloo is running as well as connecting Gloo to external resources such as CI/CD systems, `cert-manager`, and Prometheus.